Raleigh Nature

 Lassiter Mill and Raleigh mill history

-I remember the day in my high school years when they closed Lassiter Mill bridge.
-It was old time rickety but somehow made it to modern Raleigh – the 1970s- before being closed and then destroyed.
+I remember the day whenI found out they would eventually close Lassiter Mill bridge.
+It was old time rickety but somehow made it to modern Raleigh – the 1970s- before being closed and then destroyed in 1984.
 I had conscientiously driven my 68 VW carefully over the twin tracks several times, fully aware I was testing out a soon-to-be piece of history.
 The iron on the right is part of the original bridge structure – iron and wood, and a thing of beauty it was.
 That bridge gave off an air of classic American architecture of a century past, and was fun to drive across as well, following old Lassiter Mill Road off of the new one.

-The site was originally called the “Great Falls of Crabtree” and was used by succesive mills starting about 1780, a decade before Raleigh’s creation.
+The site was originally called the “Great Falls of Crabtree” and was used by successive mills starting about 1780, a decade before Raleigh’s creation.
 Cornelius Lassiter purchased it in 1908 and built two 40-horse turbine wheels to mill grain and lumber.
 It burned in 1959, but the family continued to make use of the property until current times.

 Well-heeled homes now surround the entire site, but the area south of dam and lower pool, and downstream to (the new) Lassiter Mill Road, constitutes a small city park.
 There are picnic tables, a canoe put-in, and truly fine fishing – I have watched fly fisherman work below and above the dam many times.
 This is the spot where the city animal control folks bring misplaced snapping turtles for release – I’ve seen them wrestle some real monsters out of their truck.
 The fishing is also perfect for young ones, as my own can attest.
 Dorian’s first small-mouth bass came from just below the tailrace, and he had the enormous satisfaction, not only of helping to clean, cook, and eat it, but make his sister sick to her stomach as well.
 Below is his lucky fishing hole.